PPGOME/NerdMinigames/README.md

 ## Adding effects

+Before adding effects, we have to understand how the game's clock works.

+The game clock counts down from 600 to 0.
+The round is 10 minutes long, which is 600 seconds.
+Effects use a start and end time as they are effects applied by the game based on areas of time specified.
+However, how it is currently set up is that the beginning of the round is at 600 seconds and the end is 0 seconds.

+Based on that information, we can understand how to apply it to the effects command.
+Say I wanted to give the humans swiftness 1 from the beginning of the round and end it 4 minutes in.
+The command I would run would be `/nerdarena addeffect <arena id> HUMANS SPEED 1 600 360`.
+Notice how the effect name isn't SWIFTNESS?
+That's because some effect names are different depending on where you look at them.
+And where the game looks, a few names don't match what you're used to.
+Below is a table with all of the effect names you're used to and the ones needed for this command.

 | Minecraft Name | Minigame Name || Minecraft Name | Minigame Name |
 |---------|-------------|-|---------|-------------|
 | Slowness | SLOWNESS || Invisibility | INVISIBILITY |